 Monitoring for Overconsumption and Digestive Issues

 Feeding too many sweet potatoes can cause digestive upset.
-High fiber and carbohydrate content may lead to diarrhea or constipation.
-Additionally, excessive vitamin A from sweet potatoes can be toxic, potentially causing symptoms like dizziness or vomiting.
+Due to high fiber and carbohydrate content, it can cause diarrhea or constipation.
+Also, sweet potatoes contain too much vitamin A which may be toxic leading to symptoms such as dizziness or vomiting.

 Identifying Allergic Reactions and Dietary Restrictions